-05 CLIMATE ACTION PLANNING
+600-05 CLIMATE ACTION PLANNING

 1. The DMMPC will continue with developing a climate action plan for the jurisdictions within the Planning Area, with emphasis on the City of Muncie.
-Once an action plan is completed, the DMMPC will assist with implementation of the Plan, including future updates to the green house gas inventory conducted by the DMMPC in 2019.
+The DMMPC will assist with the implementation of the Plan, including future updates to the greenhouse gas inventory conducted by the DMMPC in 2019.

 Output.
-As needed: Transportation corridor and ADA Transition Plan amendments; mapping and print material related to land use activities; Comprehensive Plan implementation; a Title VI plan for the DMMPC, a Muncie Climate Action Plan, and an LPA Infrastructure Design Manual.
+As needed: Transportation corridor studies and ADA Transition Plan updates and amendments; mapping and print material related to land use activities; Comprehensive Plan implementation; a Title VI plan for the DMMPC, a Muncie Climate Action Plan, and an LPA Infrastructure Design Manual, TogetherDM Implementation Presentations and Plan, update Comprehensive Zoning Ordinances

 Responsible Agency.
 Delaware-Muncie Metropolitan Plan Commission, using consulting services, as needed, and public/private partnerships (MSD, LEPC).